In this post, you’ll learn all the secrets of the best islands in Greece from a well-travelled local herself!

 Although a very popular island, Crete is so big that there are both crowded and peaceful places to go, even during peak seasons.

 Similarly, Crete is a remarkably authentic destination, especially in terms of food.
-The Cretan cuisine is synonymous to one of the healthiest and most delicious diets in the world.
+Cretan cuisine is synonymous with one of the healthiest and most delicious diets in the world.

 ☞ See our complete travel guide to the island of Crete.

 Getting to Crete

 There are two international airports in Crete: one in Chania and one in Heraklion.
 There are many direct flights from Europe, and 1 stop flights from North America.